-As to housing, many of us have strongly insisted that the government has no right to build and own houses for the puropse of renting them below vision we have just defeated was housing program."
-It was the plan of proponents to build billions of dollars worth of homes in the cities to be maintained by the government and to be rented er John McCormack argued vig- our entire national economy. orously for the cooperative housshould subsidize the city folks dollar.
+As to housing, many of us have strongly insisted that the government has no right to build and own houses for the lions of dollars worth of homes in the cities to be maintained by the government and to be rented building through private enter- on public housing would not help claims he should be retired under prise of homes.
+Majority Lead- but would dangerously threaten a different law which would pay er John McCormack argued vig- our entire national economy. orously for the cooperative hous-As any retail merchant what the effect of the ing provisions and contended of the farm program during the should subsidize the city folks dollar.
 We can only speculate through housing legislation.
 The as to future costs.
 About twoanalogy is fallacious.
-The farm thirds of the loss under the farm program is designed to protect program has been occasioned by the entire American economy.
-It potatoes alone.
-In other words, is generally admitted that if the potato program has given farm prices tumble seriously be- the entire program a black eye. low parity, and if farm economy | The House passed a bill to inbroke down, it would result in a crease the capital stock of the general breakdown of the entire Commodity Credit Corporation national economy and thus cause by two billion dollars.
-This is to
+The farm thirds of the loss under the farm program is designed to protect program has been occasioned by low parity, and if farm economy | The House passed a bill to in-When the taxes were passed, it was said that broke down, it would result in a crease the capital stock of the